A story worth telling: Roy Eaton the Jackie Robinson of Advertising…

 “You have to do 200% to get recognition for 100%,” she said.

 Before he left Madison Avenue to return to music, his first love, Eaton was probably closer to 300%.

-For decades, children sang their requests for Beefaroni — “It’s made with macaroni!” — as they heard it on television.
+For decades, children sang for Beefaroni — “It’s made with macaroni!” — as they heard it on television.
 Their parents eased into Texaco stations, reminded that “You can trust the man who wears the star.”

-Both ad campaigns were created by Eaton during his time with Young & Rubicam.
+Eaton created both campaigns during his time with Young & Rubicam.

 The top level ad agency overcame some initial hesitation and embraced an African-American man with great talent.
 Excellence pushed aside the overt racism in 1950s America.

 At Young & Rubicam, Roy’s adventures went beyond simple acceptance.

 In an interview with Ad Age, Eaton recalled a talk with creative director Ed Graham, Jr., in his first days there.